- Home ››

 - Reporting any weaknesses or shortcomings in current health and safety arrangements and procedures to managers, rather then explicitly following only those instructions which they have been given.

 The NEBOSH General Certificate Will Benefit Both Managers and Employees

 The comprehensive nature of the NEBOSH General Certificate qualification means that it is suitable to be taken by both employees and managers alike, and will provide both parties with a great deal of useful information regarding creating and maintaining a healthy and safe workplace for everyone.

 The syllabus will convey the responsibilities of both employers and employees when it comes to creating a safe workplace and minimising the probability of an accident or workplace illness down to a level as far as is reasonably practical.

 Unlike higher-level qualifications such as the NEBOSH National Diploma which is a degree-level qualification that relies upon those studying to already have a certain level of health and safety knowledge, the NEBOSH General Certificate course is suitable for anyone.
 This includes those who have never had any health and safety training previously or experience in a health and safety job role.

 Even so, there is still a lot of information taught on the course, some of which is quite complex and detailed like legislation and required processes/procedures.
 Some students who have had no prior training prefer to take a lower academic level course like an IOSH Working Safely or IOSH Managing Safely before enrolling on the NEBOSH General Certificate, but this is not strictly necessary as all of the information needed for the assessments will be taught by the tutor during the course (although there will still be a significant element of self-study and private reading required).

-For more information on the NEBOSH General Certificate and other NEBOSH courses including the prestigious National Diploma qualification, please click on the "NEBOSH" option within the "Health & Safety" drop-down at the top of the page to visit the NEBOSH section of the website.
+For more information on the NEBOSH General Certificate and other NEBOSH courses including the prestigious National Diploma qualification, please click here to visit the NEBOSH section of the website.